ka9q/ka9q-radio/docs/ka9q-radio.md

 demodulator.
 Default: +12 dB (empirically chosen) for the FM demodulator, 0 db for the WFM demodulator.
-Applies the specified amount of gain to the signal after de-emphasis to maintain the same objective loudness as the demodulator output with de-emphasis off.
+Applies the specified amount of gain to the signal after de-emphasis to maintain the same objective loudness as with de-emphasis off.
 Needed mainly for NBFM because its 300 Hz corner frequency is below the nominal speech band.
 Not needed for WFM because the 75 microsecond time constant corresponds to 2123 Hz, above most of the